 Trump Says He'll Sign Order To Expand Health Insurance Options

-President Trump is poised to sign an executive order that he says will make it easier for people join together as a group and buy health insurance from any state.
+President Trump is poised to sign an executive order that he says will make it easier for people to join together as a group and buy health insurance from any state.

 The president tweeted about his plans on Tuesday morning.